mreutegg/mhmp/README.md

 (yes, that's in Germany).
 The plugin simply takes the first coordinates and starts building at the current location of the player.

+And here is how it looks like, standing on top of Säntis, looking south.
+The valley to the left is Rheintal.

 ![Säntis](screenshot.png)